LambdaSharp/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/Docs/Tool-Deploy.md

 ## Arguments

 The `deploy` command takes an optional argument.
-The argument can either be the name of a published module with an optional version constraint, a path to a manifest file, a path to a module file, or a path to a folder containing a `Module.yml` file.
+The argument can either be the name of a published module with an optional version constraint, a path to a manifest file, a path to a module definition, or a path to a folder containing a `Module.yml` file.

 If the argument refers to a manifest file, the `deploy` command invokes `publish` command to upload the module and its assets to the deployment bucket.

-If the argument refers to a module file, the `deploy` command invokes the `build` command to compile the module and all its assets, followed by the `publish` command to upload all built assets.
+If the argument refers to a module definition, the `deploy` command invokes the `build` command to compile the module and all its assets, followed by the `publish` command to upload all built assets.

 ## Options